ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 <a id="functionality-calls"></a>
 ## Sequence of functionality/calls through _Chirp!_
 In the following section, a selection of the implemented functionality will be presented with the aid of sub-system sequence diagrams.
-The diagrams show the roles of the different components and languages in the project, while also providing a more in-depth look into the "onion" architecture.
+The diagrams show the roles of the different components and languages in the project.

 <a id="public-timeline"></a>
 ### Accessing the Public Timeline